 |What are some of the highlights and features to know about this major?||

-Entry into the School of Nursing/Pre-licensure BSN major is by application ideally during sophomore (and on occasion junior) year.
-The Pre-Nursing designation does not guarantee entry into the Nursing major.
+Entry into the School of Nursing (SoN)/Pre-licensure BSN (Nursing) major is by application ideally during sophomore (and on occasion junior) year.
+The Pre-nursing designation does not guarantee entry into the Nursing major.

 Continuing students who’ve earned 96-units or more may not apply to the Nursing major.

-Pre-Nursing students who are unable to get a space in prerequisite courses sometimes complete the course at a community college to remain on-track for submitting an application to the School of Nursing.
+Pre-nursing students who are unable to get a space in prerequisite courses sometimes complete the course at a community college to remain on-track for submitting an application to the SoN.